 Columbus is a very small town located in the state of North Carolina.
 With a population of 1,091 people and two associated neighborhoods, Columbus is the 397th largest community in North Carolina.

-Telecommuters are a relatively large percentage of the workforce: 9.48% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Columbus telecommute to their jobs.
+Overall, about 9.48% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Columbus is worth considering.

-Columbus is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Columbus doesn't have a public transportation system that people use for their commute.

-In terms of college education, Columbus is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.21% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Columbus is somewhat higher than in the average US city of 21.84%: 27.21% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Columbus in 2022 was $25,308, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $101,232 for a family of four.
 However, Columbus contains both very wealthy and poor people as well.